AFI's 100 Years...100 Movie Quotes

-Part of The American Film Institute (AFI 100 Years... series), AFI's 100 Years...
+Part of the American Film Institute's 100 Years... series, AFI's 100 Years...
 100 Movie Quotes is a list of the top 100 quotations in American cinema.
 The American Film Institute revealed the list on June 21, 2005, in a three-hour television program on CBS.
 The program was hosted by Pierce Brosnan and had commentary from many Hollywood actors and filmmakers.
 A jury consisting of 1,500 film artists, critics, and historians selected "Frankly, my dear, I don't give a damn", spoken by Clark Gable as Rhett Butler in the 1939 American Civil War epic Gone with the Wind, as the most memorable American movie quotation of all time.

 Criteria

 Jurors were asked to consider the following criteria in making their selections: